frontinus/ADA_Standards_Lib/README.md

 My name is Francesco Abate, I'm a computer engineer with experience in the fields of  software and embedded programming, cybersecurity and AI, I am currently working on my mastery of the Rust language and seeking a job in that field!

 Feel free to visit my website: [Francesco Abate](https://frontinus.github.io/)

+You can also contact me @ francesco1.abate@yahoo.com or on linkedin